jorgegio/Connect4/README.md

 ### Client-side Opening Book
 The opening book used for this implementation has been greatly reduced in size to allow offline play (at the cost of having a smaller pool of known moves for the solver to work off of).

 Ideally the game would be implemented with a server-side Solver, which would greatly reduce the network footprint for the client by avoiding loading the opening book locally.
-However, it was a design decision to set this up to work offline as a fun, small project.
+However, the focus of this small project is the solver itself.
+The web client works well to showcase the connect 4 bitboard logic and solver implementations, which is enough for the scope of this project.